 - Invited presentations

-The Awards and Honors Committee will submit their findings to APS Council by February.
-Those receiving awards will be notified by the APS President in March.
-The committee will notify nominators once all awardees have been contacted.
+The Awards and Honors Committee will submit their findings to APS Council in February.
+Those receiving awards will be notified by the APS President by late February/early March.

 Awards and Honors Committee